Aditya Nagpal

 • Business Plus: $19 per user per month

-• Enterprise: Custom pricing
+• Enterprise: custom

 Jira is the industry standard for agile software teams.
-If your team ships code, runs sprints, or tracks bugs, Jira is what the rest of your engineering tools integrate with.
+If your team ships code, runs sprints or tracks bugs, Jira is what the rest of your engineering tools integrate with.

-Key Features
+Key features

 • Scrum and Kanban boards